EMPATHY is the ability to put yourself in someone else’s shoes without getting emotionally involved.

 In a recent interview, Sundar Pichai, CEO of Google was asked by interviewer Walt Mossberg of Recode what he thinks about Apple, Amazon and Microsoft.
 The question was about how Google viewed these companies and drawing an analogy to Westeros in Game of Thrones.
 Instead of falling for the analogy, Sundar Pichai brilliantly handled the question by saying that those are some amazing companies.
 He had a lot of respect for what they do and together they were trying to achieve something meaningful.
 To me, it reminds the fact that empathy begins with Leadership.

-A Company is as good as the people it hires.
+Empathy when Hiring A Company is as good as the people it hires.
 Recruitment is an important function, therefore hiring is an important process.
 Hiring process with empathy makes the new hires feel at home.

 Hiring does not begin with a job advertisement, it begins with the candidate.
 Therefore, we should not only think about creating job advertisements but also about who is applying, the candidate.
 Empathy must be an important goal while recruiting employees.
 The hiring manager who renders empathy into job ads will be able to attract candidates.
 Advertisements do not mean large scale campaigns.
 Even without visual ads, you would be able to attract candidates effectively.